GilesStrong/HiggsML_Lumin/README.md

 - `notebooks/Feature_Selection.ipynb` runs the feature selection tests used for the paper
 - `notebooks/Feature_Selection-Full.ipynb` runs a more advanced set of feature selection tests which were not used for the paper, but might of interest to the reader

+## Paper results

+The code in this repo is a refactoring of the original experimental framework, since the software library, [LUMIN](https://github.com/GilesStrong/lumin), evolved alongside this study, not all of the original versions of the experiment are fully compatible with the latest version.
+The notebooks included, however, have been updated to run with v0.5.1 of LUMIIN.
+The actual results presented in the paper, however, are included in the directory `./paper_results/results` and are viewable using `./paper_results/Results_Viewing.ipynb`.

 ## Citation

 Please cite as: